 St. Paul's Church, 315 West 22nd Street

 Ring in the holiday spirit with The Chelsea Symphony’s annual concert on Friday, December 6, filled with festive music and fun traditions!
-This one-night only special event brings back resident composer Aaron Dai’s The Night Before Christmas with special guest narrator (TBA!) and holiday favorite Sleigh Ride conducted by the winner of TCS’ 2018 holiday concert silent auction.
+This one-night only special event brings back holiday favorite Sleigh Ride conducted by the winner of TCS’ 2018 holiday concert silent auction, award-winning director and choreographer, Devanand Janki, and resident composer Aaron Dai’s The Night Before Christmas with special guest narrator MARIO CANTONE!

 The concert opens with the lively Danzón No. 2 by Arturo Marquez followed by two violin favorites: Bruch’s first violin concerto featuring Molly Fletcher and the Saint-Saëns Introduction & Rondo capriccioso with Dawn Wang as soloist.